nsayed123/terraform-eks_automation/README.md

 ## Run
 ### Networking
 #### Steps
-1. Create S3 bucket to save terraform state file and dynamodb for lock
+1. Create S3 bucket to save terraform state file and dynamodb for lock.
-2. Create ssh key in AWS i.e Key pairs
+2. Create ssh key in AWS i.e Key pairs.
 3.
 ```
 cd terraform-eks_automation/networking
 ```
 4. Configure the backend in backend.tf accordingly.
-5. Change the values under tfvars/terraform.tfvars files based on your requirements
+5. Change the values under tfvars/terraform.tfvars files based on your requirements.
     NOTE: you can name this file whatever makes sense. ex: based on environments
 6.
 ```